Premises Liability

 Providing Focused Representation to Injured Clients in Arizona

 Rafi Law Group has guided numerous clients to successful settlements for personal injury claims.
-We are dedicated to meeting clients’ legal needs, and can provide informative services from start to finish.
-If you have been injured on someone else’s property in a slip and fall or other accident, we can help you pursue compensation for you injuries.
-Our Phoenix premises liability lawyer has extensive experience representing clients in Arizona courts.
-Whatever your situation, we can answer your questions and tirelessly uphold your right to a financial settlement.
+We are committed to meeting clients’ legal needs and can provide comprehensive services from start to finish.
+If you have been injured on someone else’s property in a slip and fall or other accident, we can help you pursue compensation for your injuries.
+Our premises liability attorney in Phoenix has substantial experience representing clients in Arizona courts.
+Whatever your situation, we can answer your questions and continually uphold your right to a financial settlement.

-Contact our office 24/7 for a free consultation.
+Contact our office 24/7 for a free consultation with our premises liability attorney in Phoenix.

 Premises Liability Laws in Arizona

 Under Arizona law, property owners, business owners, and landlords owe a duty of care to others on their property.
-Specifically, Arizona sets forth laws regarding 3 different categories of people who visit a piece of property.
+Specifically, Arizona establishes laws regarding three different categories of people who visit a property.
 Whatever classification you fall into, our firm can discuss your options for pursuing compensation.

 Property owners owe a duty of care to: